meracorley/RBPchallenge2021_time_series/find-query/README.md

 - _fSHAPE-n_: fSHAPE value for every nucleotide in the motif
 - _SHAPE-n_: SHAPE value for every nucleotide in the motif

 The `output.csv` contains all results, while `output-filtered.csv` may have some of the motifs filtered out.
-In the latter case, motif is discarded if there is a strong discrepancy for any of its nucleotides (i.e. if the query requests it to be a strong signal, but the motif does not show it).
+The filtering removes matches if for any nucleotide the query has fSHAPE greater than 1.0 but the match has fSHAPE less than 1.0.
+Signals >= 1.0 are desirable in the output profiles because higher fSHAPE signal is indicative of a true protein binding site.
+Matrix Profile does not care about signal magnitude as long as the overall "shape" of the query looks like the overall "shape" of the match.
+Filtering removes those spurious results.

+If sequence is available for the query pattern and the queried profiles, sequence score is computed as a sum of points for every letter in the output motif sequence:
+- match is +2 points (e.g. 'G' in query and 'G' in motif)
+- purine/pyrimidine match is +1 point (e.g. 'G' in query and 'A' in motif)
+- mismatch is 0 points
+- indels are not possible as query and motifs are of the same length
+- only 'N', 'A', 'C', 'G', 'U', 'T' are supported

 The result usually requires manual curation.
 The table is sorted according to the _Z-normalized_ column, but it is just a starting point and user should take into account _Distance_ and _Sequence-Score_ as well when selecting the matches.